 Shrubs exerted a competitive effect (RII < 0) on hourly floral visitation rates to M. glabrata and a facilitative effect (RII > 0) on arthropod abundance, arthropod species richness, and annual percent cover (Figure 3A, Appendix 1000).
 Negative effects (RII < 0) were observed for most community metrics within individual microsites however percent cover at the shrub microsite’s interaction index was 0 (Figure 3B).

-Pollinator visitation to L. tridentata increased with floral abundance (Figure 2, GLM: Est: 0.0013408, χ2: 4.6383, p = 0.02283).
+Pollinator visitation to L. tridentata increased with floral abundance of shrub canopy?
+(Figure 2, GLM: Est: 0.0013408, χ2: 4.6383, p = 0.02283).
 Floral abundance and shrub height (Pearson’s = 0.335, t = 2.6659, df = 56, p = 0.01002) were correlated, however height was not a significant predictor of pollinator visitation (GLM: Est: 0.0054, χ2: 3.6066, p = 0.061).
 L. tridentata received 197 floral visit over 14.5 hours of observations.
 Of 169 visits made by bees, Apis mellifera was the most frequent visitor (32%), followed by Centris sp.
 (21%), Hesperapis sp.
 (18%) and Megandrena enceliae (7%) and other solitary bees (23%) including Hoplitis and Megachile.

 Mean daytime temperatures were significantly lower (Figure 3, χ2:84.959, p <0.0001), and mean nighttime temperatures were significantly higher under the shrub canopy (χ2: 49.635, p <0.0001).
-Overall temperature variation was significantly lower in the shrub microsites (χ2: 519.9, p <0.0001).
+Overall temperature variation was significantly lower in the shrub microsites (χ2: 519.9, p <0.0001). solid.

 Discussion

-Foundation species are critical in structuring desert plant communities; however, we cannot assume that all effects of foundation species are positive.
+Foundation species are critical in structuring desert plant communities; however, we cannot assume that all effects of foundation species are universally positive.
 Net interaction theory proposes that both positive and negative interactions are common in most interactions between different species in a system (Callaway and Walker 1997b, Holzapel and Mahall 1999, Maestre 2003, Graff et al 2007).
 We hypothesized that facilitated annuals would experience a shift in their pollination mediated through the flowering of their beneficiary shrub.
 L. tridentata interfered with the pollination of the representative phytometer species M. glabrata.
-The phenological shift into blooming by L. tridentata intensified the negative interaction with the development of exploitation competition with M. glabrata at both microsites rather than shifting net relative outcomes into facilitation via the magnet species effect.
-This study confirmed the role of the desert shrub L. tridentata as a foundation species in this system through its positive effects on annual plants and arthropod communities, and through its ability to stabilize microclimates.
+The phenological shift into blooming by L. tridentata intensified the negative interaction with the development of exploitation or just call it apparent competition with M. glabrata at both microsites rather than shifting net relative outcomes into facilitation via the magnet species effect.
+This study nonetheless confirmed the general role of the desert shrub L. tridentata as a foundation species in this system through its positive effects on annual plants and arthropod communities, and through its ability to stabilize microclimates.
 We also found evidence of positive indirect interactions between M. glabrata and other flowering heterospecific annuals.
-Pollinator-mediated facilitation has not previously been documented in any desert ecosystem globally (Braun and Lortie, 2018).
-Positive direct and indirect effects were simultaneous with negative indirect effects therefore reproductive outcomes and indirect interactions in general cannot be ignored in ecological studies of facilitation.
+Pollinator-mediated facilitation has not previously been documented in any desert ecosystem globally (Braun and Lortie, 2018) OK sweet – make this pop in the Abstract then please and perhaps consider setting up as the hypothesis of paper too?
+Or at least mention – see track changes in that para in the Intro.
+Positive effects were concurrent with negative effects.
+Reproductive outcomes and indirect interactions can be pivotal in shrub-facilitation complexes in deserts.